Project on Civics Education through Primary Texts

 Lloyd alludes to one of the great challenges to civics education today: the natural feeling of "superiority" that comes with analyzing the thought and work of those who have come before us.
 By examining original source documents, and by setting them in the context of their time and debate, one is forced into a new appreciation of these thinkers and policymakers—whether you conclude to agree with them or not.
 Of course, this is the foundational civic virtue that is inculcated in effective civics education: humility, and a sense of stewardship for the society and culture in which we now live.
 As Ronald Reagan famously warned, "Freedom is never more than one generation away from extinction.
 We didn't pass it to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same."

-In the years to come, we will be adding video resources to each of these topic areas as we will build out new pages on other subjects necessary for preparing a well-rounded citizen for effective political participation.
+In the years to come, we will be adding additional video resources to each of these topic areas as we will build out new pages on other subjects necessary for preparing a well-rounded citizen for effective political participation.
 We hope you find this painstaking research and curation by Lloyd helpful as you learn and/or teach others the hard work of civic engagement in this democratic republic.

 Related Blog Post